alazaroc/blog-web-code/_posts/2022-03-20-how-to-add-ci-cd-to-my-cdk-project.md

 I will show you 2 different approaches:

-- **Create the pipeline with the AWS Console**: helps to understand how the services involved work
+- **Create the pipeline with the AWS Console**: Why?
+Helps you understand the low level of the solution and how AWS services work
-- **Create the pipeline with IaC (CDK)**: best practice, always automate everything.
-So in this case yes, I also want to automate the creation of the application automation deployment!
+- **Create the pipeline with IaC (CDK)**: Why?
+You should always try to automate everything.
+In this case, I will create the pipeline that will allow us to deploy the CDK code automatically.

 I want to implement the simplest solution, with the KISS principle in mind, and for this reason, my architecture diagram is as follows:

 ![solution-1](architecture-diagrams/solution-1.png){:class="border"}

-Explanation: In a cdk deployment, I don't need to run the `cdk synth` command and manage the generated artifacts, so the simplest solution is to run the `cdk deploy` command directly.
+Explanation: In a CDK deployment, I don't need to run the `cdk synth` command and manage the generated artifacts, so the simplest solution is to run the `cdk deploy` command directly.

 > If you need more information about it, I wrote a related post: [How to create infrastructure with CDK](/posts/how-to-create-infrastructure-with-cdk/){:target="_blank"}.
 {: .prompt-info }